datacamp-content-public/DataWeek-101/chapter2.md

 ```

+When a dataframe is created, a few variables are automatically created.

 All data in a Python program is represented by **objects**.
 Even the types we just saw (integer, strings, etc...) are special kinds of objects.
 We can think of an object as a container that can store specific variables and functions.
 _Variables_ associated with a specific object are called **attributes** and can be accessed with **dot-notation**.